56 Black-Owned Food Brands That You Need in Your Kitchen

 By T.K.
 Brady, Maggie Wong, Rachel Trujillo and Michelle Baricevic

 Grocery shopping is habitual and something many of us do on a regular basis.
-We buy the same brands, make the same meals and have rarely taken stock of what’s in our pantries until this pandemic.
-It’s time to take stock again.
-Buying from Black-owned food businesses is a way to continually support the Black community and stock your shelves with quality products you’ll use all the time.
+It’s easy to buy the same brands, make the same meals and rarely take stock of what’s in our pantries.
+But as efforts to dismantle systemic racism continue, Americans are being called upon to put their money where their mouth is — and that means rethinking how we shop.
+Buying from Black-owned businesses is a way to continually support the Black community and stock your shelves with quality products you’ll use all the time.
 Below is a list of pantry staples, snacks, coffee, tea and wine brands available nationwide.
 It's important to note that we stand by these products for their quality, taste and craftsmanship — not simply because they're Black-owned.

-This list will continue to grow as we add more food and drink businesses that can be purchased throughout the country or that ship nationwide.
+This list has been updated from its original publish date in June 2020.
+We will continue to add more food and drink businesses that can be purchased throughout the country or that ship nationwide.

 Essie Bartels’ love affair with spice started in her mother’s kitchen in Ghana and has blossomed into her very own spice shop.
 Her small-batch blends include traditional West-African spices with influences from Asia, the Caribbean, South America and Europe.
 The jars of “bottled up joy” are versions of her homemade sauces and are perfect for marinating meats and vegetables, as dips and on desserts.
 Choose from mixtures TamarindOH, Mekko Dry Rub, Mango Chili Medley or Coco-For-Garlic — or try all four in the EssieSpice Essential Sauce Collection.

 Trade Street Jam Co. knows they're not your average jam purveyor — it says so on their website.
 With flavors like Smoked Yellow Peach and Plum + Rose, these jars are good for more than just spreading on toast (although, you should definitely do that, too).
 They're ideal for mixing into salad dressings, sauces, marinades and more.
 The brand's 100% vegan jams are developed by Ashley Rouse, Trade Street Jam Co's founder and in-house chef, and made by hand in small batches.
 All of the jams are free from pectin, which means the texture will be a bit thinner than your usual spread, but cleaner in taste.
+You can buy Trade Street Jam Co. on the company’s site, as well as in stores around the country.
 Start with the Trio or Welcome gift set to find the flavor you'll use again and again.

-Inspired by the Southern, Caribbean and Latino recipes founder Ibraheem Basirgrew up eating, A Dozen Cousins offers a variety of vegan and gluten-free microwavable bean pouches that are both delicious and easy to prepare.
-Choose from three different pouches made with either black beans, cowboy beans or chickpeas.
+Inspired by the Southern, Caribbean and Latino recipes founder Ibraheem Basirgrew up eating, A Dozen Cousins started by selling vegan and gluten-free microwavable bean pouches that are both delicious and easy to prepare.
+A Dozen Cousins has expanded to include entrée seasoning sauces like Mexican Pollo Asado Sauce, Jamaican Jerk Seasoning and Peruvian Pollo a la Brasa, and rice seasoning sauces for dishes including Caribbean coconut rice, Mexican red rice and arroz con gandules.
 The brand is also devoted giving back through an annual grant and volunteer support to a variety of non-profit organizations.

 Put down the instant pancake mix you’ve been buying all these years and pick this up instead.
 Co-founder Christian Sargent’s mom, Vicky, developed this pancake recipe 40 years ago using products she found in her pantry — and it’s stood the test of time.
 Vicky Cakes' five pancake mixes are made without powdered milk or preservatives, so they’re vegan and fresher than your average pancake mix.
 The brand says it’s the “anti-just-add-water” mix, as the recipe calls for other staple ingredients like eggs and milk.
 If waffles are more your thing, this mix will work for you, too.